rockettheme/docs/Docs/magento/extensions/contentslider/INDEX.md

 Once you've downloaded and unzipped the extension package, you'll notice that the folder structure for the files has been included.
 This means you can simply copy the files/folders over to the corresponding folder of your Magento site, if developing locally.

-If you're developing on a remote server, you can simply upload the **app** and **skin** folders to the Magento install on your server.
+If you are developing on a remote server, you can simply upload the **app** and **skin** folders to the Magento install on your server.

 ![][installation]